KIPAC/StatisticalMethods/doc/GettingStarted.md

 ```
 You should see a new tab open in your web browser, and a display of your file system (starting from your current directory) appear.

 **NB.
-It's important you start the notebook from the top level directory, so that the links between the notebooks work correctly.** If you don't do this, you will get a "404" error each time you click on one of the links to another notebook.
+It's important you launch the notebook from the top level directory of the repo (or higher), so that relative links within the repo work correctly.** If you don't do this, you will get "404" errors.
 ```bash
 cd StatisticalMethods
 jupyter notebook &
 ```

-#### If you get stuck:
+### If you get stuck:

 Good Google search queries are "pip install jupyter" and
 "miniconda install jupyter".